solana-developers/solana-actions/packages/actions-spec/README.md

 - refreshing the blink metadata after a successful transaction
 - receive an API callback with the transaction signature for additional validation and logic on the Action API server
-- customized "success" messages with updated action metadata
+- customized "success" messages by updating the displayed metadata (e.g. a new image and description)

 To chain multiple actions together, in any `ActionPostResponse` include a `links.next` of either: